 The cost will vary quite a lot depending on the condition of your property, where you live, and the tasks you want the cleaner to perform.

-If you hire from an agency, the average hourly rate for house cleaning in the UK is somewhere between £9-15 an hour.
+If you hire from an agency, the average hourly rate for house cleaning in the UK is somewhere between £10-20 an hour.
 The price will vary significantly depending on the area you live in, as well as the quality of the agency you select.
 Prices tend to be higher in London and the South East and lower in less affluent regions.
-Of course there are also companies that charge a lot more than £15 an hour.
+Of course there are also companies that charge a lot more than £20 an hour.
+When hiring from an agency, you may have the option to hire multiple cleaners – which is perfect if you have a larger home.

 We recommend trying out a few different people until you find one that you like.
 There’s no harm in hiring a cleaner and simply never rehiring them if their work doesn’t meet your standards.

 If you want to save a bit of money, independent cleaners tend to be less expensive.
-Depending on who you hire, you can expect to be paying somewhere between £6-10 an hour.
+Depending on who you hire, you can expect to be paying somewhere between £7-12 an hour.
 If you’re on the cheaper end, expect to be hiring someone inexperienced, such as a teenager looking for a bit of summer work.
 You may also be hiring someone who hasn’t got all of the fancy equipment that a more professional cleaner might have.
+You will probably have to pay slightly more for a cleaner who comes with all of their own gear.

 Is it worth getting a cleaner?